-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal supports the creation of a mix of residential housing choices and densities for the neighborhood. $\checkmark$ The proposal will be located in a residential area with a mixture of housing choices.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Analysis 1 Community Form/Land Use Guideline 1: Community Form B.3: The proposal supports the creation of a mix of residential housing choices and densities for the neighborhood. √ The proposal will allow an accessory apartment in an area that has a mix of uses.
 2 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal is classified as high density (greater than 12 dwelling units per acre), it is located on a major or minor arterial or in a location that has limited impact on adjacent low or moderate density developments.
-3 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal introduces a new housing type to the neighborhood, it is designed to be compatible with nearby land uses. ✓ The proposal will be located in an existing residence.
-4 Community Form/Land Use Guideline 1: Community Form B.3: Neighborhood streets are designed to invite human interaction and easy access through the use of connectivity, and design elements such as short blocks or bike/walkways in the middle of long blocks to connect with other streets.
+3 Community Form/Land Use Guideline 1: Community Form B.3: If the proposal introduces a new housing type to the neighborhood, it is designed to be compatible with nearby land uses. √ The proposal will allow an accessory apartment in an area that has a mix of uses.
+4 Community Form/Land Use Guideline 1: Community Form B.3: Neighborhood streets are designed to invite human interaction and easy access through the use of connectivity, and design elements such as short blocks or bike/walkways in the middle of long blocks to connect with other streets. ✓ The streetscape will not change.
 5 Community Form/Land Use Guideline 2: Centers A.1.
-Locate activity centers within the Neighborhood Form District at street intersections with at least one of the intersecting streets classified as a collector or higher, AND one of the corners containing an established non- residential use.
+Locate activity centers within the Neighborhood Form District at street intersections with at least one of the intersecting streets classified as a collector or higher, AND one of the corners containing an established non-residential use.

-Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 6 Community Form/Land Use Guideline 2: Centers A.2: Develop non-residential and mixed uses only in designated activity centers except (a) where an existing center proposed to expand in a manner that is compatible with adjacent uses and in keeping with form district standards, (b) when a proposal is comparable in use, intensity, size and design to a designated center, (c) where a proposed use requires a particular location or does not fit well into a compact center, (d) where a commercial use mainly serves residents of a new planned or proposed development and is similar in character and intensity to the residential development, or (e) in older or redeveloping areas where the non-residential use is compatible with the surroundings and does not create a nuisance.
+Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Analysis 6 Community Form/Land Use Guideline 2: Centers A.2: Develop non-residential and mixed uses only in designated activity centers except (a) where an existing center proposed to expand in a manner that is compatible with adjacent uses and in keeping with form district standards, (b) when a proposal is comparable in use, intensity, size and design to a designated center, (c) where a proposed use requires a particular location or does not fit well into a compact center, (d) where a commercial use mainly serves residents of a new planned or proposed development and is similar in character and intensity to the residential development, or (e) in older or redeveloping areas where the non-residential use is compatible with the surroundings and does not create a nuisance.
 7 Community Form/Land Use Guideline 2: Centers A.4: Encourage a more compact development pattern that results in an efficient use of land and cost-effective infrastructure.
 8 Community Form/Land Use Guideline 2: Centers A.5: Encourage a mix of compatible uses to reduce traffic by supporting combined trips, allow alternative modes of transportation and encourage vitality and sense of place.
 9 Community Form/Land Use Guideline 2: Centers A.6: Encourage residential uses in centers above retail and other mixed-use multi-story retail buildings.
-10 Community Form/Land Use Guideline 2: Centers A.7: Encourage new developments and rehabilitation of buildings to provide residential uses alone or in combination with retail and office uses. ~ The proposal will be located in an existing residence.
+10 Community Form/Land Use Guideline 2: Centers A.7: Encourage new developments and rehabilitation of buildings to provide residential uses alone or in combination with retail and office uses.
 11 Community Form/Land Use Guideline 2: Centers A.8/11: Allow centers in the Neighborhood Form District that serve the daily needs of residents and that are designed to minimize impact on residents through appropriate scale, placement and design.